The Open Group: History

 By the early 1990s, the major UNIX system vendors had begun to realize that the standards rivalries (often called the "Unix wars") were causing all participants more harm than good, leaving the UNIX industry open to emerging competition from Microsoft.
 The COSE initiative in 1993 can be considered to be the first unification step, and the merger of the Open Software Foundation (OSF) and X/Open in 1996 as the ultimate step, in the end of those skirmishes.
-OSF had previously merged with UNIX International in 1994, meaning that the new entity effectively represented all elements of the Unix community of the time.
+OSF had previously merged with Unix International in 1994, meaning that the new entity effectively represented all elements of the Unix community of the time.

 In January 1997, the responsibility for the X Window System was transferred to The Open Group from the defunct X Consortium.
 In 1999, X.Org was formed to manage the X Window System, with management services provided by The Open Group.
 The X.Org members made a number of releases up to and including X11R6.8 while The Open Group provided management services.
 In 2004, X.Org and The Open Group worked together to establish the newly formed X.Org Foundation which then took control of the x.org domain name, and the stewardship of the X Window System.
-(See history of the X Window System.)